stevemao/monthly-missions/README.md

 # monthly-missions

-> Find the most energy efficient stages for your monthly missions
+> Find the most energy efficient stages for your monthly challenges

 Manually find the stages that contain the enemies can be a very time consuming task This tool can find your enemies very quickly
 You might even find multiple enemies in one stage
+Also prints an enemy icon if you don't know the names It shows when enemy will appear to avoid clearing the stage too quickly

 ## How to use this tool